MEET OUR FRIENDLY TEAM

 She enjoys studying and at the moment is working towards a certificate in small animal exotics, which is very exciting!

-She lives at home with her husband and three animals; Toby an adorable 5yr old house rabbit, Bob a 1yr old rescue bunny and Harry a young Hermann Tortoise.
+She lives at home with her husband, new baby and three animals; Toby an adorable 5yr old house rabbit, Bob a 1yr old rescue bunny and Harry a young Hermann Tortoise.
 She is currently on maternity leave with baby number 2, and we look forward to welcoming her back in 2020.

 In her spare time she enjoys walking in the countryside and participating in her church group as well as singing and craft making.